 Find a Provider

 Almost every speed test site tests for download speed, upload speed, and the ping rate.
-The upload rate is always lower than the download rate.
-This is a configuration set by the local cable carrier — it is not dependent on the user’s bandwidth or Internet speed.
+The upload rate is usually lower than the download rate.
+This is a configuration set by the local internet provider — it is not dependent on the user’s bandwidth or Internet speed.

-There is none.
-Download speed is the rate at which data is transferred from the Internet to the user’s computer.
+The download speed is the rate at which data is transferred from the Internet to the user’s computer.
 The upload speed is the rate that data is transferred from the user’s computer to the Internet.
-Cable companies set the default setting to download faster than upload.
-The reasoning behind this is that most people have more of a need to download information.
+Most internet companies set the default setting to download faster than upload.
+The reasoning behind this is that most people usually have more of a need to download information faster rather than upload it.
 It gives the user the ability to download movies, songs, and a large number of documents quickly.